scalabridgelondon/lesson-plans/beginner/questions/week-1.md

 ```

-8. Write a program that draws three circles in a row.
-That is, a circle beside a circle beside a circle.
+8. Write a program that draws four circles in a square pattern.
 Make each circle a different color.

 Did you make any errors writing this code?
 What strategies did you use to fix your errors?